Aimarr03/Aimarr03/README.md

 ## Hi there 👋
+Hello, my name is Andy Aimar Rasyeed.
+I'd prefer to be called Aimar for casual conversation, could be used in formal situation.
+However, if you want to address me more formal, you can address me as Andy as it is my family name.
+Anyway..
+Welcome.
+Welcome to my Github Page, I am going to use my Github as my main portfolio page.
+I am still working on displaying my portfolio in the best possible I could envision.
+Bit of rambling but for me, learning slowly and use my brain instead of insta-gratification from AI is much probable as it give me pride on things I develop and my head feel 'freshened'? as it does exercise my brain and doing exercise giving that good pain and relief.

+## So What do I do?
+I am a game developer, focusing on programming using C# and Unity.
+Currently I'm deepening and widening my set of skill in scripting game development.
+Besides programming, I also learning the native tools of Unity such as Shader Graph, Animation, and Rendering.
+Speaking of tools, I also integrate tools and extension for better development like Google Play.
+My favorite part on game development is making each of entity communicate each other and design the hierarchy for those entity.
+I don't make a document for system I create and design.
+My style on developing is think-and-go, a practical approach which I can't really say it is the best practice.
+So right now, what I am focusing on is improving on these skills first:
+- Create a robust, modular, and scalable system
+- Create a stunning visual through Shader Graph, Rendering Pipeline, etc.
+- Fuel my inner self of wanting and desire more, opeing my creativity to soar again

 <!--
 **Aimarr03/Aimarr03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.